Book a Demo

 The landscape of threats is ever-changing.
 Organizations can mitigate the impacts of critical events such as natural disasters using threat intelligence technology and mass notification systems.
 Identifying, monitoring and evaluating relevant threats helps eliminate an organization’s blind spots and helps protect its assets.

 Using a mass notification system along with threat intelligence can reduce the response time during a crisis, which mitigates the loss of property and lives.
 Managing the responses and providing relevant updates is essential for any organization’s crisis management plan.
-As Mark Hoffman said, “there’s enough chaos and stress in the life of a crisis manager and having the right tools to respond makes the job easier.”

 About Regroup Mass Notification